manuhabitela/drawingboard.js/README.md

 You can set a background image at initialization, or let the user drop one on the canvas.

+It weights ~5kb minified when including controls, ~3kb when using only the canvas.

 ## Requirements and Installation

 [Check the source of the demo page to see how to integrate the drawingboard in practice](http://manu.habite.la/drawingboard/example/)